openebs/website/docs/main/user-guides/replicated-storage-user-guide/advanced-operations/snapshot.md

 - **Consistency**: The data stored within a snapshot remains consistent across all replicas of the volume, whether local or remote.
 - **Immutability**: Once a snapshot is successfully created, the data contained within it cannot be modified.

-Currently, Replicated Engine supports the following operations related to volume snapshots:
+Currently, Replicated Storage supports the following operations related to volume snapshots:

 1. Creating a snapshot for a PVC
 2. Listing available snapshots for a PVC